rajrajhans/examsecure/README.md

 It uses the [AWS Rekognition](https://aws.amazon.com/rekognition/) API for Object Detection, Person Detection, and Face Analysis.

 In addition to the anti-cheating mechanisms, ExamSecure also has the features you might expect in an e-exam software.
-ExamSecure automatically syncs the candidate's answers with the server as he/she is attempting the test, so, if there is a loss of connectivity in between, the candidate can continue from where he left off.
+- ExamSecure automatically syncs the candidate's answers with the server as he/she is attempting the test.
+The timer is synced as well.
+So, if there is a loss of connectivity in between, the candidate can continue from where he left off.
+- Educators who are monitoring the exam can disqualify candidates if they find any camera frames to be objectionable.

+... and many more features to be added soon.

 Note: ExamSecure is currently a Work In Progress.
 It is deployed [here](https://examsecure.rajrajhans.com) but only authorized test candidates are given access.
 If you want to test it, please follow [these steps](https://github.com/rajrajhans/examsecure#running-examsecure-locally) to run ExamSecure locally.